apache/flink/docs/apis/streaming/connectors/kafka.md

 You can also define a custom Kafka producer configuration for the KafkaSink with the constructor.
 Please refer to the [Apache Kafka documentation](https://kafka.apache.org/documentation.html) for details on how to configure Kafka Producers.

+**Note**: By default, the number of retries is set to "0".
+This means that the producer fails immediately on errors, including leader changes.
+The value is set to "0" by default to avoid duplicate messages in the target topic.
+For most production environments with frequent broker changes, we recommend setting the number of retries to a higher value.

+There is currently no transactional producer for Kafka, so Flink can not guarantee exactly-once delivery into a Kafka topic.